ansarigulshad/scripts/shell/ActiveDirectory/README.md

-# Add Users and groups in Active Directory
+# Add Users and groups in Active Directory using shell script

 ## 1. Download script
 ```